imhyo/maintainers/README.md

 maintainers
 ===========

-Simple tool that analyzes the maintainers file of Linux kernel
+Simple tools that analyze the maintainers file of Linux kernel